-- Choose Pen>Color>Green. - Click in the drawing area where there is no geometry, deselecting the lines to see the new color.
+- Choose Pen>Color>Green or right click and choose the Color option from the context menu and Green from the Color drop down menu. - Click in the drawing area where there is no geometry, deselecting the lines to see the new color.